worldline/ios-training/docs/src/swift-part1/README.md

 - You can associate values or provide a raw value to enumeration cases.
 Raw values can be implicitly assigned.
 - You can use another enumeration as associated value, this is called *recursive enumeration*.

-[This code snippet](https://swiftfiddle.com/d508deb3493e9b572eaf00891c91d8f0) illustrates some enumeration features.
+[This code](https://swiftfiddle.com/d508deb3493e9b572eaf00891c91d8f0) illustrates some enumeration features.
 For further reading please consult [the official documentation](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html).

 ## Exercises